Pretty-Good-Freedom-Tech/hasenpfeffr-prepackaged/docs/DEPLOYMENT.md

 If running into memory problems, go to conf: `sudo nano /etc/neo4j/neo4j.conf` and edit the followig lines:

 ```
-// I have not yet determined the minimum values for these:
+// I have not yet determined the minimum values for these, but currently I am using:
-server.memory.heap.initial_size=4g
-server.memory.heap.max_size=4g
+server.memory.heap.initial_size=2g
+server.memory.heap.max_size=2g

+// Windsurf recommended
+dbms.memory.transaction.total.max=1G // (which I did)
+dbms.tx_state.max_off_heap_memory=1G // (which doesn't make sense so I didn't do)
 ```

 ## strfry